ILIAS-eLearning/ILIAS/tests/README.md

 ## FAQ
 ### What needs to be tested ?
-Basically behaviour has be tested which is the smallest testable unit of a class.
+Basically behaviour has to be tested which is the smallest testable unit of a class.
-A class should be tested within an isolated environment without external dependencies like a database or filesystem.
+A class should be tested within an isolated environment without external dependencies like a database, filesystem or network.
 New or refactored code should be unit tested.
 If something is updated the unit test must be updated as well.

 ### How is a local test environment set up ?
 Please refer to the chapter "Setup test environment".

 ### How do I start the ILIAS unit tests in PHPStorm ?
 Please refer to the chapter "Run tests with PHPStorm".

 ### How do I start the ILIAS unit tests in CLI ?
 Please refer to the chapter "Run tests with CLI".